sulfo/xml-sitemap-feed/readme.txt

 Installed alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/extend/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will **not** create a sitemap.xml nor change robots.txt for any tag blogs.
 This is done deliberately because they would be full of links outside the tags blogs own domain and subsequently ignored (or worse: penalised) by Google.

 == Frequently Asked Questions ==

+= How do I get my latest articles listed on Google News? =

+Go to [Suggest News Content for Google News](http://www.google.com/support/news_pub/bin/request.py?contact_type=suggest_content) and submit your website info as detailed as possible there.
+Give them the URL(s) of your fresh new Google News Sitemap in the text field 'Other' at the bottom.

+You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/).
+Create one if you don't have an account yet.

+= My Google News Sitemap seems empty! =

+The rules of the Google News game are that you do not feed the cookie monster any stale food.
+Older than 2 days is bad.
+You probably need to bake him some fresh news ;)

 = How are the values for priority and changefreq calculated? =